-MHP makes decisions about the use of medical services based on whether they are appropriate and a covered benefit.
-No one at MHP, the doctors or employees, are rewarded for making decisions to deny you medical services.
-We want you to get the care you need, and will always be looking out for your best interest.
+McLaren makes decisions about the use of medical services based on whether they are appropriate and a covered benefit.
+No one at McLaren, the doctors or employees, are rewarded for making decisions to deny you medical services or for encouraging underusing your benefits.
+We want you to get the care you need and will always be looking out for your best interest.
 If you have questions, please call Customer Service at (888) 327-0671.

-Screening
+Developmental Screening

 All children should have the chance to grow up healthy, but sometimes they have problems with their growth and learning.
 These problems may keep them from getting a good start in life.
 Having a well-child checkup regularly may help your doctor find health and learning problems early and stop some of the problems from happening.
-A well-child checkup should take place around the 9, 18, 24, and 30-month visit, but may happen more often.
+A well-child checkup should take place around the 9, 18, 24 and 30-month visit, but may happen more often.
 At every well-child checkup, the doctor:

-- " Should ask you about your child's growth and development - " May ask you to fill out a form with questions about your child's development
+- " Should ask you about your child's growth and development - " May ask you to fill out a form with questions about your child's development childdevelopment/screening.html or call (800) CDC-INFO (232-4636).